tobiasschuerg/InfluxDB-Client-for-Arduino/README.md

   }
 ```

-Other methods for dealing with buffer:
+Other functions for dealing with buffer:
  - `checkBuffer()` - Checks point buffer status and flushes if the number of points reaches batch size or flush interval runs out.
-This main method for controlling buffer and it is used internally.
+This main function for controlling buffer and it is used internally.
  - `resetBuffer()` - Clears the buffer.

 Check [SecureBatchWrite example](examples/SecureBatchWrite/SecureBatchWrite.ino) for example code of buffer handling functions.

 ## Write Options
-Writing points can be controlled via several parameters in `setWriteOptions` method:
+Writing points can be controlled via several parameters in `setWriteOptions` function:

 | Parameter | Default Value | Meaning |
 |-----------|---------------|---------|